jerodsanto/blog/_posts/2010-12-15-the-tech-behind-the-new-grooveshark.md

 ### [jQuery][jquery]

-Somebody recently quipped (who, I can't remember) that [jQuery][jquery] is becoming the standard library of the web.
+[Yehuda Katz][wycats] recently quipped that [jQuery][jquery] is becoming the standard library of the web.
 And why shouldn't it?
 It makes otherwise arduous DOM manipulation a breeze, its API is mature, and it has been proven on major production sites.

 jQuery's other strength is its popularity.
 Some people dislike it for this reason, but I believe it is of real value.
 One of Grooveshark's goals for the rewrite was to improve designer/developer accessibility.
 Mission accomplished.
 There is no other JavaScript library on Earth that more people feel comfortable using.